 In a recent article by Anthony Munns and Lawrence Newell in the St. Louis Business Journal, cyber-attacks are described as a “matter of ‘when’ not ‘if’”.
 A few recent security breaches at local businesses in our hometown of St. Louis have brought this topic front and center.
 Have questions or concerns about your organization’s security and compliance?
 Contact us today and keep reading to learn more.

 Six steps to address cybersecurity

-- Aside from credit card data, there are other actions hackers may take such as denial of service attacks which can quickly bring down entire websites.
+- Evaluate data.
+Aside from credit card data, there are other actions hackers may take such as a denial of service attacks which can quickly bring down entire websites.
 The variety of threats is constantly changing and it is important to step back and evaluate any data that may be at risk.

-I have to add that Connectria has never had a large scale security breach since its inception and provides a 100% secure guarantee on all managed hosting plans.
+Connectria provides a 100 percent secure guarantee on all managed hosting plans.
 A plan like this may have saved our local businesses the huge financial hit associated with the cost, along with angry customers and a damaged reputation.
 Does your organization have a response plan?